At some point, you may need to make a big purchase from a merchant that does not accept credit cards or personal checks. What can you do?

 Security is another big advantage of using a cashier’s check to make a payment.

 “It is a great way to carry a large amount of money without the risk of it being stolen,” he says.
 “The checks can only be cashed by the intended recipient.”

 Cashier’s checks also have a few drawbacks.
 For starters, they can be relatively expensive.

-For example, both Bank of America and Wells Fargo charge a $10 fee when issuing a cashier’s check, although banks often waive this fee for customers who meet specific account requirements.
+For example, both Bank of America and Wells Fargo charge a $10 fee when issuing a cashier’s check to customers who’ve opened savings or checking accounts, although banks often waive this fee for customers who meet specific account requirements.